DanielEhehalt/migration-helper-spring-quarkus/README.md

 # Migration Helper Spring Quarkus

 This migration helper analyzes Spring Boot projects in terms of migration capability to Quarkus.
 After various analyses, a decision aid is created that estimates the effort and identifies tasks.
-Currently only Maven is supported as build tool.
+Currently, only Maven is supported as build tool.

 ## Prerequisites